pypy/pypy.org/README.md

 ``public/`` for local viewing, but **do not commit these**, they will be rebuilt and commited via a CI deploy step.
-You can also do ``make auto`` to start a server that will serve the pages, and rebuild them when any changes are mede ot the sources.
+You can also do ``make auto`` to start a server that will serve the pages, and rebuild them when any changes are made to the sources.
 Note that the search page will not work via Nikola's server.

 PRs previews will be generated  with Netlify.
 After pushing a PR, a CI run will